hm-lang/core/proposals/README.md

 # TODO: actually compiling code will require going through the TokenMatchers
 # in a specific order to avoid running through all options to see what fits.
-# OR, maybe we can parse a statement into tokens, and then do a `consider Statement`
+# OR, maybe we can parse a statement into tokens, and then do a `which Statement`
-# with `case RhsStatement` etc., where the hash only takes into account the sequence
+# with case `RhsStatement` etc., where the hash only takes into account the sequence
 # of tokens but not the actual token content.  we'd also need to ignore repeated fields,
 # i.e., only count them once.
 # TODO: support for labeling token matchers, e.g. "parentClassNames" and "classBlock"